 All rails are spliced together using eight (8) standard M16 x 32mm mushroom head bolts and nuts.
-The rail lap is orientated so that the leading edge of the splice is shielded from the nearside approaching traffic.
+The lapping of the terminal rails are orientated as described in Section 4.9.

 The use of a pinch bar will assist in aligning the splice holes as the bolts are inserted.
 The use of a driving pin to elongate the splice holes is NOT permitted.
-At the steel line post locations a 200mm wide blocking piece is positioned between the posts and the rail.
+At the steel line post locations, a 200mm wide blocking piece is positioned between the posts and the rail.
 The rails are then secured with a 5/8" x 10" mushroom head bolt and nut with the bolt passing through the rail, blocking piece and post.